wnielson/omplex/README.md

 IP address with your Pi's actual IP address.
 You should get a page like this:

 ![Web Config](https://github.com/wnielson/omplex/raw/master/web.png "Web Config")

+### Streams and Subtitles

+``OMPlex`` will do its best to use the streams that you've selected on your player.
+In the future the OSD will contain buttons to allow you to toggle the streams while the video is playing, but for now you must select the streams you want before you hit play on your remote.

 ## Alternatives